tshepang/blog/content/Tokyo Story (1953).md

 categories = ['movies']
 +++

 Weird why this gets such great accolades from top critics.
-Sure it\'s not bad and it\'s actually well-made, but I don\'t see anything that is truly exceptional.
+Sure it's not bad and it's actually well-made, but I don't see anything that is truly exceptional.
 It does however tell a very universal story, regardless of familiarity with Japanese culture.